Back to tools

 Implementation workflow

-Kimi belongs in the stack only when it has a clear place in the work sequence.
+Kimi belongs in the stack only when it has a clear place in the work sequence and a person accountable for checking the result.

 • Stage fit: Research, Draft, Govern.